 Accepting Members from Sea to Shining Sea

-Forest Carbon Works sells carbon offsets to firms doing businesses in California, but forest owners in any of the 48 continental states of the US may be eligible to participate and receive member benefits.
+Forest Carbon Works sells carbon offsets to firms doing businesses in California, but forest owners in any of the 48 continental states of the US and parts of southeastern Alaska may be eligible to participate and receive member benefits.

 Landowners’ participation in Forest Carbon Works allows them to capitalize on the benefits of forestland management.
 By becoming members of Forest Carbon Works, landowners can receive yearly payments for the maintenance of carbon stocks in their forest.
 By preserving and increasing the quality of the forest, responsible landowners ensure that carbon dioxide is continually withdrawn from the atmosphere.

 For landowners who recognize the importance of removing carbon dioxide from the atmosphere, (and for those who are already using best-practice forest management), Forest Carbon Works presents an opportunity to engage firsthand in the reduction of greenhouse gas emissions, while receiving compensation.
 For landowners who may be unaware of the importance of removing carbon dioxide from the atmosphere, Forest Carbon Works opens the gate to learn about and take part in the reduction of greenhouse gas emissions.